 Organic farming returned to the Intervale in the late 1980s, supported by Will Raap, who founded Gardener’s Supply in 1986, and the Intervale Foundation (now the Intervale Center) shortly thereafter.
 Now, the Burlington Intervale houses the Intervale Center and its programs, including vegetable farms and CSAs, infrastructure and equipment, the Intervale Conservation Nursery, and New Farms for New Americans, as well as public recreational land administered by the Winooski Valley and Burlington Park Districts, extensive wetlands, and the McNeil Generating Plant.

-In 2011, the Intervale experienced two severe flooding events, in late April and after Irene in late August.
+In 2011, the Intervale experienced two severe flooding events, one in late April, and one after Irene in late August.
 After Irene, crops and fields were damaged and destroyed, but they were also possibly contaminated from the effects of upstream floodwaters, and under federal regulations, farmers weren’t able to sell these crops, a huge loss.
-As the impacts of climate change unfold, which will likely hold more frequent and more severe storm events and floods, what is the future of the agriculture in floodplains like the Intervale?
-Will it be that the floods of 2011 are now the new normal?
+As the impacts of climate change unfold, and if floods and storms become more frequent and more severe, what is the future of the agriculture in floodplains like the Intervale?
+Will the floods of 2011 become the new normal?
 How much risk can small farmers absorb?
-How can we best manage these lands, as well as the land upstream in the watershed?To hear audio stories of the Intervale - click on this map link and zoom to Burlington in order to listen to the stories embedded in the map
+How can we best manage these lands, as well as the land upstream in the watershed?Hear audio stories of the Intervale in our Stories & Galleries page.